CSC207-UofT/course-project-0xta1l/phase2/progress_report.md

 1) Are there free Android App templates that we can use instead of building one from scratch?
 2) Are there popular or generic recommendation algorithms that we can refer to when improving our recommendations feature?
 3) How do you propose we improve our application?
+4) Is there an efficient way to go through our recipe data (particularly the instructions) to make them more readable?

 ### What has worked ###